mooreds/docs-1/get-started/quickstart.md

 Return to the app's code in the Transposit console, and add the Google Calendar data connector, with the operation `get_calendar_events`.
 The new operation contains a scaffold for how to use SQL to get calendar events.
 Note that you need to supply the calendar ID, start time, and end time.

-In this app, we want the user to select which calendar to use, so add a new operation that's a **User Setting Options** type, paste in the following code, and commit to save:
+In this app, we want the user to choose which calendar to use, so let's add a new operation that's a **User Setting Options** type.
+Next, paste in the following code (replacing everything that was there by default), and commit to save:

 ```javascript
 (params) => {